cronical/idpro-bok-tech-arch/tech-arch.md

 Abstract
 --------

-This document provides a reference model to organize the presentation of technical details associated with various implementations of identity and access management (IAM) architectural concepts.
-This article provides the set of generic components which are exemplified in subsequent articles with focus on specific technical use-cases.
-Each such use-case indicates which of the abstract components comprise a particular implementation (during the draft phase of this document an appendix is provided to elaborate on these use-cases).
+This article provides a reference model to organize the presentation of technical details associated with various implementations of identity and access management (IAM) architectural concepts.
+The model is conceptual, as are the set of abstract components which it provides.

+To move out of the conceptual realm into specifics additional articles follow, each with a focus on a specific technical use-cases.
+Each such use-case indicates which of the abstract components comprise a particular implementation

-The model is a restatement/extension of the ISO/IEC framing., Some UML detail has been removed for simplicity.
+The model is a restatement/extension of the ISO/IEC framing.
+Some UML detail has been removed for simplicity.
 The IAM model has been extended so that authorization, governance and risk-control can be included.

+Some of the ISO/IEC names have been changed to reflect more common usage.

 The model has been reviewed in conjunction with the FICAM, Internet 2, and NIST Zero Trust frameworks.

 Introduction
 ------------

-The following is the basic organization of an identity management system, supporting multiple relying services.
+The following is the basic organization of an identity management system (IMS), supporting multiple relying services, or relying parties (RP).

 ![Diagram Description automatically generated](resources/basic-component-dependencies.png){width="6.268055555555556in" height="4.636805555555555in"}

-The most basic function of the identity system is to provide secure storage of the information about identities and a way for relying services to use that data to control access to resources.
-Note that the term Relying Service is used to encompass all types of components that use identity services, including systems, sub-systems, and applications, independent of the domain or operator.
+The most basic function of the identity system is to provide secure storage of the information about identities and a way for relying  parties, to use that data to control access to resources.
+Note that the term Relying Service is used by ISO/IEC to encompass all types of components that use identity services, including systems, sub-systems, and applications, independent of the domain or operator.
+We will use the more common Relying Party (or RP).

 The audit repository is shown since that is perhaps one of the most salient aspects of providing that security.

 While, it is possible to have an identity management system that is populated without attaching to an external data service, this is typically not the case.
 Usually, employee or customer data needs to be imported.

 The model can be used at different levels.
+Here are a couple of examples:
+#### Example 1
-For instance, a modern architecture may have a web-hosted application that calls an Identity as a Service (IDaaS) cloud identity service, acting as the Identity Management System.
+A modern architecture may have a web-hosted application (the RP) that calls an Identity as a Service (IDaaS) cloud identity service, acting as the Identity Management System.

+#### Example 2
-In another example, a computer's file system provides access control based on the user information acquired at login.
+A computer's file system (RP) provides access control based on the user information acquired at login (IMS).
 Despite both the file system and the identity management function being encapsulated in an operating system, the model holds.

-More detail is provided in the next sections.

 Terminology
 -----------

+The terms are defined below and provided with abbreviations to facilitate reference in the use-cases.

 ### Identity Management System (IMS)

 A set of policies, procedures, technology, and other resources for maintaining identity information.
 In this model it contains information about principals/subjects including credentials.
 It also including other data such as meta data to enable interoperability with other components.

-### Relying Service (RSVC)
+### Relying  Party (RP)

 A component, system or application that uses the IMS to identify its users.
-The RSVC has its own resources and logic.
+The RP has its own resources and logic.
+This is also known as the Relying Service in the ISO/IEC model.
 This roughly corresponds to the Agency Endpoint in the FICAM model, or to Identity Consumers in the Internet2 model.

 ### Authoritative Sources (ASRC)